-1. Each side of a thoroughfare shall be considered separately.
+- 1. Each side of a thoroughfare shall be considered separately. - 2.
+V-type or back-to-back off-premises signs shall be considered one sign. - 3.
+The following spacing requirements shall be applied: - (a) Small signs, those 300 square feet and less may be located not less than 500 feet from any other off-premises sign. - (b) Large signs, those greater than 300 square feet, may be located not less than 1,000 feet from any other large off-premises sign, and not less than 500 feet from any small off-premises sign.

-- 2. V-type or back-to-back off-premises signs shall be considered one sign. - 3.
-The following spacing requirements shall be applied: - (a) Small signs, those 300 square feet and less may be located not less than 300 feet from any other off-premises sign. - (b) Medium signs, those between 73 square feet and 400 square feet may be located not less than 500 feet from any other medium and/or large off-premises sign and not less than 300 feet from any other off-premises sign. - (C) Large signs, those over 401 square feet may be located not less than 1,000 feet from any other large off-premises sign and not less than 500 feet from any medium off-premises sign and not less than 300 feet from any small off-premises sign. - (d) Measurements between off-premises signs shall be measured along edge of highway between signs on same side of the highway. - (e) All off-premises signs shall be located no closer than 1,500 feet from any other off-premises sign, regardless of size, along the I-49 corridor.
+- (c) Measurements between off-premises signs shall be measured along edge of highway between signs on same side of the highway. - (d) All off-premises signs shall be located no closer than 1,500 feet from any other off-premises sign, regardless of size, along the I-49 corridor.